ludavid15/notes/dynamics/_posts/2021-05-13-dynamicsFundamentals.md

 permalink: /fundamentalsDynamics/
 excerpt_separator: <!--more-->
 mathjax: true
+catergories: dynamics
 ---

 In dynamics, the goal is to predict the position, velocity, and acceleration of rigid bodies as a function of time through the use of Newton’s second law, F=ma.
 While the basic principle is simple, the key challenge of dynamics involves the definition of reference frames, vectors, and their relationships.

+> Note that F = ma is not the only way to solve dynamics problems!
+In the late 1700's, Joseph-Louis Lagrange introduced an energy conservation strategy, known today as the Euler-Lagrange Equations.

 <!--more-->